The Economic and Social Value of Self-Care

 The benefits of self-care

-Self-care plays an important role in the sustainability of healthcare systems.
-Because self-care products can be acquired without a prescription, they are often our first choice in health care, allowing us to quickly manage a wide range of common health problems, such as headaches, colds, coughs, pain, allergies, tobacco addiction, heartburn, etc. Self-care contributes to our overall well-being and allows us to lead normal lives and be productive even when we are not feeling well.
+Self‑care plays an important role in supporting the sustainability of healthcare systems.
+Because self‑care products are available without a prescription, they are often the first option for managing common health issues such as headaches, colds, coughs, pain, allergies, tobacco dependence, or heartburn.
+By enabling people to address minor ailments quickly and safely, self‑care supports overall wellbeing and helps individuals remain active and productive, even when they are not feeling their best.

-• Empowerment and effective disease management: A wide range of health issues can be self-diagnosed, treated, monitored, and resolved with self-care products.
-Self-care allows us to take charge of our health and well-being, giving us the opportunity to improve our quality of life.
+• Empowerment and effective health management: Many minor health conditions can be self‑recognised, treated, monitored and resolved using self‑care products.
+Self‑care empowers individuals to take greater responsibility for their health and wellbeing, improving confidence, autonomy and quality of life.

-• Lower costs and better return on investment: Self-care helps combat rising healthcare costs.
-It is often the most cost-effective solution for minor ailments, as alternatives such as seeing a doctor not only incur additional costs but also require time off.
-Investing in self-care generates demonstrable long-term savings for governments, health systems and households.
+• Lower costs and better return on investment: Self‑care is often the most cost‑effective option for treating minor ailments.
+Alternatives, such as visiting a doctor, involve higher direct costs and indirect costs, including time off work.
+Investing in self‑care delivers long‑term savings for governments, healthcare systems and households, while contributing to more sustainable healthcare overall.

 National studies